PCSX2/pcsx2-net-www/docs/setup/dumping.md

 #### Figuring out the DVD drive location

 You will need to figure out the location of your DVD drive first.
-We will use `lsblk` for that.
+We will use `lsblk` for that

 - Open up a terminal and run the `lsblk -f` command.
 - This will show the list of all drivers that are recognized by Linux:
   <Image src={require("./img/lsblk.webp").default} />

 :::tip
 CD and DVD drives on Linux are usually located either in `/dev/cdrom0` or `/dev/sr0` respectively.
 :::

 We have now identified the location of our DVD drive, in our example it is in `/dev/sr0`